 Joyful Peace Restaurant, 10–12 Li Tak Street, Tai Kok Tsui | (+852) 5199 3895

-Cinnabon, G06, G/F Olympian City 2, 18 Hoi Ting Road, Tai Kok Tsui
+Cinnabon, G06, Olympian City 2, 18 Hoi Ting Road, Tai Kok Tsui

-Ravenous passers-by would delight in the loaded double-decker Trucker Burger ($88), while those with finer tastes may want to try the Crispy Foie Gras Wagyu Burger ($138).
-Customers can also choose burgers based on beef patties made from the likes of Hidagyu, Wagyu, or Kobe beef, while those with bolder tastes may want to sample the tantalizing Danish Blue Cheese Burger ($68).
-Don’t pass up the opportunity to chow down on some crispy buns and juicy insides!
+Maybe you didn’t expect to find a hip burger place in the middle of Tai Kok Tsui, but Burgerman is, in fact, a minor local icon in the area, in part because it has a little something for everyone.
+Ravenous passers-by will delight in the loaded double-decker trucker burger, while those with finer tastes may want to try the crispy foie gras Wagyu burger.
+Customers can also choose burgers based on beef patties made from the likes of Hidagyu, Wagyu, or Kobe beef, while those with bolder tastes may want to sample the tantalising Danish blue cheese burger.
+Don’t pass up the opportunity to chow down!

-Burgerman, Shop C, G/F, 95–97 Ivy Street, Tai Kok Tsui | (+852) 2331 3973
+Burgerman, Shop C, 95–97 Ivy Street, Tai Kok Tsui | (+852) 2331 3973

-Tim Ho Wan, Shop 72, G/F, Olympian City 2, 18 Hoi Ting Road, Tai Kok Tsui | (+852) 2332 2896
+Tim Ho Wan, Shop 72, Olympian City 2, 18 Hoi Ting Road, Tai Kok Tsui | (+852) 2332 2896